 Mattress and pillow encasements that act as a barrier between your teen and dust mites and other allergens are well worth the financial outlay, especially since dorm rooms get ridiculously dirty.
 AllerEase is our favorite brand for this bedding product and note that the mattress encasement also protects against bed bugs, too. (yuck)

 Box of nitrile gloves for dirty jobs or cleaning.

-A drawstring bag featuring your student’s new college town is a lightweight and inexpensive option for a quarantine go bag.
+A drawstring bag featuring your student’s new college town is a lightweight and inexpensive option for a Covid go bag.
 Fanatics has official licenses for 500 colleges and has loads of bags like this one.